jaclu/tmux-menus/README.md

 ## Modifications

-Each menu is a script, so you can edit a menu script and once saved, the new content is displayed next time you trigger that menu.
+Each menu is a script, so you can edit a menu script, and once saved, the new content is displayed the next time you trigger that menu.

 Rapid development with minimal fuzz.

-If you are struggling with a menu edit, run that menu item in a pane of the tmux session your working on, something like
+If you are struggling with a menu edit, run that menu item in a pane of the tmux session you are working on, something like

 ```bash
 ./items/sessions.sh